Wittenham Clumps: Archaeology

-In February 2021, archaeologists headed by Chris Casswell from DigVentures announced the discovery of at least 15 roundhouses dating from 400 to 100 BC. and remains of Roman villa dating from 3rd to early 4th century CE.
-According to excavators, members of noble family would have lived in this Roman villa.
+In February 2021, archaeologists headed by Chris Casswell from DigVentures announced the discovery of at least 15 roundhouses dating from 400 to 100 BC. and remains of a Roman villa dating from 3rd to early 4th century CE.
+According to excavators, members of a noble family would have lived in this Roman villa.
 Researchers have also revealed some Roman kitchen utensils and an Iron Age "fridge" or pantry-ceramic food storage containers to keep food cool and safe in a pit dug into the ground.

+In January 2024, archaeologists from DigVentures found an iron age workshop dating from between 770 and 515 BC.
+The workshop was found downslope from the hillfort.

-Poetry
+Poetry and art

 The eastern side of Castle Hill is the location of the Victorian 'Poem Tree', a beech tree which had a poem carved into it by Joseph Tubb of Warborough Green in 1844–45.
 The tree, which died in the 1990s, collapsed in 2012; there is now a stone commemorating the 150th anniversary of the carving.

 Wittenham Clumps is said to be where Matthew Prior wrote Henry and Emma, and this is commemorated by a plaque.
+Wittenham Clumps were repeatedly painted by the 20th-century British artist Paul Nash.

+In 2007, Radiohead filmed a music video for the song, Faust Arp on The Wittenham Clumps.
+The finale to the Black Mirror episode, Shut Up and Dance, was filmed in the same spot, with Radiohead's song Exit Music (For a Film) featured.

 In 2021, Robin Alexander Lucas published a new poem about The Wittenham Clumps, the Money Pit and the Raven that is said to guard it, entitled The Money Pit – or – The Sinodun Hoard.
 It was printed on the reverse side of a decorative map of The Wittenham Clumps, published by Cittern Press, (ISBN 978-1-8384385-9-3, Cittern Press, 2021).

-Usage in media

-Wittenham Clumps were repeatedly painted by the 20th-century British artist Paul Nash.

-The Clumps was the filming location for the Radiohead webcast video of the band's song "Faust Arp".

-The climax of the third episode of the third season of the Netflix series Black Mirror takes place in the woods.
+The poem is included on the front of the second edition of Lucas’s map, published in 2024, (ISBN 978-1-8384385-8-6, Cittern Press, 2024).